tharit-s/binance-trade-data-engineering/README.md

     - how to generate api key: https://stackoverflow.com/questions/67376632/how-to-create-binance-test-api-key
 - try to use git on github -> done
     - reset the password and use the api key instead
-- design the data lakehouse zones from the assignment
+- design the data lakehouse zones from the assignment -> done
     - bronze
         - get full load data via restful api
             - how to write a list of dictionaries into the local folder